Welcome to Manatee Memorial Hospital

 A Message from the CEO

-As our patient, you have specific rights and responsibilities, and they are listed in a designated section of this patient guide.
+As our patient, you have specific rights and responsibilities, and they are listed in a designated section of our patient guide.
 Please do not hesitate to ask questions or discuss any concerns with our nursing staff.
 We are all here to take care of you.
 During your stay, it is very important that we know immediately if you are not totally satisfied with the service provided.
 With your prompt attention and honest feedback, we will make real and significant improvements on a daily basis in our service, thus ensuring your complete satisfaction.

 Should you have any concerns that our staff cannot resolve satisfactorily, you may call a special CEO hotline, dial 57201.
 From outside the facility, please dial 941-745-7201.
 You will receive a recorded greeting asking you to leave your name and room number with a message.
 You will receive a response within one working day or less.
 You may also contact me here.